nodegui/nodegui/docs/development/styling.md

 `);
 ```

 Notice `qproperty-` prefix?
-These are the custom q-properties we defined in `YogaWidget.h`
+These are the custom q-properties we defined in `YogaWidget.h`.
+We do not need to prefix `qproperty-` if a stylehsheet string is passed through `StyleSheet.create()`.
+StyleSheet.create has an autoprefixer which will do the right thing.

 #### NodeWidget